city

 DIY Aluminum Window Glass Replacement

 When it comes to aluminum window replacement, it’s generally simpler to take the window out and lay it on a flat surface.
+This method works well for single panes in aluminum frames, but isn’t suited for large cracks or multi-pane glass.

 DIY Vinyl Window Glass Replacement